-The amount spent on schools is a source of frequent controversy.
+The amount spent on schools is a major topic in this year's election campaign.
 So, where does all the money for educating the country's children go?

-It is a fact that the amount spent on education is much higher than it was 20 years ago.
-But that's not the full picture in a country which has seen a population boom coincide with a squeeze on public finances.
+Spending on schools in England is much higher than it was 20 years ago.
+But that's not the full picture in a country which has seen a population boom coincide with a decade-long squeeze on public spending.

 Where the money goes

-However, priorities have shifted, with per pupil spending on primary schools increasing by 135% since 1990 after accounting for inflation, compared with 86% for secondaries.
-Early years education has also become a growing area of spending, but remains relatively small.
+However, priorities have shifted, with per pupil spending on primary schools increasing by 145% since 1990 after accounting for inflation, compared with 83% for secondaries.

 All of this money for nurseries, schools and colleges comes from the government, although most of it is spent via local authorities and other bodies.